vbwx/finddup/Manual.md

     Only compare files matching the pattern _glob_.

-    Call `perldoc Text::Glob` to learn about pattern syntax.
+    Run `perldoc Text::Glob` to learn about pattern syntax.

 - **-X** _glob_

     Do not compare files matching the pattern _glob_.

-    Call `perldoc Text::Glob` to learn about pattern syntax.
+    Run `perldoc Text::Glob` to learn about pattern syntax.

 - **-i**